(All of the following information may also be found on pages 25-27 of your Participant Guide)

 Conch LUAU- Florida Adventures Only– On the last night of your Florida Sea Base Adventure your crew will participate in a Conch LUAU.
 This is a special dinner festival complete with fun, music and games.
 Dress for the Conch LUAU should be Keys- Hawaiian style.
 Floral shirts are available for purchase onsite at the Ships’ Store.

 Advancement and Merit Badges- Advancement is not part of the formal at Sea Base experience.
 Sea Base does not have structured merit badge programs or merit badge instructors.
-A list of merit badges and/or advancements you may wish to consider preparing for ahead of your journey can be found here. (link)

 What Awards Can We Earn?